borntofrappe/borntofrappe/README.md

   environment = { NODE_VERSION = "14.18.1" }
 ```

-`14.18.1` because it's the version I use to develop the website.
+`14.18.1` because it's the version I have locally.

 ## Debug - failing function

-The site is built but the URL returns the following message
+The site is built but Netlify produces a page with the following message:

 > {"errorType":"Runtime.UserCodeSyntaxError","errorMessage":"SyntaxError: Unexpected token '.'",
 >
 > ...continues

-In the console
+In the console:

 > Failed to load resource: the server responded with a status of 502 ()

-In the Netlify app and the deploy log there is no warning, but under "Publish deploy" (I wanted to look at the built version) you find the following
+In the Netlify app and the deploy log there is no warning, but under "Publish deploy":

 > Production: master@5151cbf.
 >
 > Deployed Functions

-Exploring _functions_ you find a `__render` function which produces the error message
+The _functions_ tab produces the error message

 > {"errorType":"Runtime.UserCodeSyntaxError","errorMessage":"SyntaxError: Unexpected token

-Scavenging the Netlify [docs](https://docs.netlify.com/configure-builds/file-based-configuration/#functions) and [forum](https://answers.netlify.com/t/build-works-locally-but-not-in-netlify/45438/4) I found
-a fix.

-Update `netlify.toml` and the `[functions]` field.
+Following the Netlify [docs](https://docs.netlify.com/configure-builds/file-based-configuration/#functions) and [forum](https://answers.netlify.com/t/build-works-locally-but-not-in-netlify/45438/4) update `netlify.toml` and the `[functions]` field.

 ```toml
 [functions]